ZariaWong/A-Text-based-Life-Simulator/README.md

-Contributors:
+# Contributors

     Wong Zee Meng

     Deng Wanting

-A description of your game and introduce the game rules.

-    (1).
-Description:
+# Description

     Our project is going to implement a Life Simulation.
 In this game, players can determine the role’s life by making choices.
 From family to career, from entertainment to life long learning, players can live a unique life in every turn.

-    (2).
-Game rule:
+# Game rule:

     -Phase 0: Players can choose the name and gender for the role {we could generate two pictures for each gender so players can choose the outlook}

     -Phase 1 Baby (0 years old-6 years old)

-    Players may have these series of actions
+    Players may have these series of actions[One action/year]

-    [One action/year]

     Playing with other children (social skills += 5-10)